yashamon/web2/index.md

 [Pseudoholomorphic curves on the lcs-fication of contact manifolds][Oh] (With Yong-Geun Oh), Adv.
 Geom.
 23, No. 2, 153-190 (2023)

+[Locally conformally symplectic deformation of Gromov non-squeezing][non-squeezing], (Accepted) 9 pages

 Submitted: (all of these are also on arxiv but the versions below may be more updated)

 [Global Fukaya category II:  singular connections, quantum obstruction theory, and other applications][6], 50 pages

 [A conformal symplectic Weinstein conjecture][18], 34 pages

-[Locally conformally symplectic deformation of Gromov non-squeezing][non-squeezing], 9 pages

 [Incompleteness for stably computable formal systems][20], 20 pages